Existence of Horizontal Immersions in Fat Distributions: Introduction

 We also obtain $h$-principles for horizontal and isocontact immersions into quaternionic contact distributions.

-\begin{theoremX} [\autoref{thm:hPrinHorizImmQCont}, \autoref{thm:existenceHorizImmQCont}] Let $\calD$ be a quaternionic contact structure on $M$.
-Then, $\calD$-horizontal immersions $\Sigma\to M$ satisfy the $C^0$-dense $h$-principle provided $\rk \calD \ge 4\dim\Sigma + 4$.
-Furthermore, any map $\Sigma\to M$ can be $C^0$-approximated by a $\calD$-horizontal immersion provided $\rk \calD \ge \max\{4 \dim \Sigma + 4, 5\dim\Sigma - 3\}$. \end{theoremX}
+\begin{theoremX} [\autoref{thm:hPrinHorizImmQCont}, \autoref{thm:existenceHorizImmQCont}] Let $\mathcal{D}$ be a quaternionic contact structure on $M$.
+Then, $\mathcal{D}$-horizontal immersions $\Sigma\to M$ satisfy the $C^0$-dense $h$-principle provided $\rk \mathcal{D} \ge 4\dim\Sigma + 4$.
+Furthermore, any map $\Sigma\to M$ can be $C^0$-approximated by a $\mathcal{D}$-horizontal immersion provided $\rk \mathcal{D} \ge \max\{4 \dim \Sigma + 4, 5\dim\Sigma - 3\}$. \end{theoremX}

-\begin{theoremX} [\autoref{thm:hPrinIsocontactQCont}, \autoref{thm:existenceIsocontactQCont}] Let $K$ be a given contact structure on $\Sigma$ and $\calD$ be a quaternionic contact structure on $M$.
-Then, $\Omega$-regular $K$-isocontact immersions $\Sigma \to M$ satisfy the $C^0$-dense $h$-principle provided $\rk \calD \ge 4\rk K + 4$.
-Furthermore, if $K,\calD$ are cotrivial, then any map $\Sigma \to M$ can be $C^0$-approximated by an $\Omega$-regular, $K$-isocontact immersion provided $\rk \calD\ge \max \{4 \rk K + 4, 6\rk K - 2\}$. \end{theoremX}
+\begin{theoremX} [\autoref{thm:hPrinIsocontactQCont}, \autoref{thm:existenceIsocontactQCont}] Let $K$ be a given contact structure on $\Sigma$ and $\mathcal{D}$ be a quaternionic contact structure on $M$.
+Then, $\Omega$-regular $K$-isocontact immersions $\Sigma \to M$ satisfy the $C^0$-dense $h$-principle provided $\rk \mathcal{D} \ge 4\rk K + 4$.
+Furthermore, if $K,\mathcal{D}$ are cotrivial, then any map $\Sigma \to M$ can be $C^0$-approximated by an $\Omega$-regular, $K$-isocontact immersion provided $\rk \mathcal{D}\ge \max \{4 \rk K + 4, 6\rk K - 2\}$. \end{theoremX}

 The results follow from the general theory of $h$-principle by applying the sheaf theoretic and analytic techniques.
 The article is organized as follows.
-In \autoref{sec:revisitKContact}, we discuss in detail the $h$-principle of $\Omega$-regular $K$-contact immersions and revisit Gromov's Approximation Theorem for overregular immersions.
-Next, in \autoref{sec:fatAndDegree} we introduce the notion of `degree' on corank $2$ fat distributions and study their algebraic properties.
-In \autoref{sec:application} we apply the general results of \autoref{sec:revisitKContact} to prove the main theorems and then discuss some implications of these theorems in symplectic geometry.
-In the Appendix (\autoref{sec:generalHPrinciple}), we recall briefly the language and the main theorems of $h$-principle in order to make the article self-contained.
+In \autoref{sec:generalHPrinciple}, we recall briefly the language and the main theorems of $h$-principle to keep the article self-contained.
+Then, in \autoref{sec:revisitKContact} we discuss in detail the $h$-principle of $\Omega$-regular $K$-contact immersions and revisit Gromov's Approximation Theorem for overregular immersions.
+Next, in \autoref{sec:fatAndDegree} we introduce the notion of `degree' on corank-$2$ fat distributions and study their algebraic properties.
+Finally, in \autoref{sec:application} we apply the general results of \autoref{sec:revisitKContact} to prove the main theorems, and then discuss some implications of these theorems in symplectic geometry.